Eliot's extraordinary story has lifted him from a NYC housing project to becoming a leader in the U.S. Congress.

 He has earned a reputation as an effective Member

 of Congress who knows how to get results.
-Eliot’s record of achievement resulted in him being named one of the “The Top Ten Most Effective Democratic Member of Congress” for two years in a row by the independent Center for Effective Lawmaking at Vanderbilt University.
+Eliot’s record of achievement resulted in him being named one of the “The Top Ten Most Effective Democratic Member of Congress” for two Congresses in a row by the independent Center for Effective Lawmaking at Vanderbilt University and University of Virginia.

 Eliot is Chair of the powerful House Foreign Affairs Committee.
 He is also a member of the Energy and Commerce Committee, as well as its Subcommittee on Health.